 CMU values the involvement of off-campus students in community life at CMU and has developed programming specific to the needs of those who commute.
-Join the CMU commuter community on Facebook at facebook.com/CMUcommuters.
+Join the CMU commuter community online at facebook.com/CMUcommuters.

 Commuter Council consists of student leaders called Commuter Assistants (CAs) who meet to discuss issues and concerns that relate to the commuter students.
 Its vision is to create opportunities through which commuters are able to gather together and interact with other students, staff and faculty within the CMU community.
 Commuter Council is chaired by the Coordinator of Commuter Programs.

 The goals of the Commuter Assistants are to: